hlubenow/python_scripts/gimphtml2pythoncode.py/README.md

 `gimphtml2pythoncode.py` converts a sprite-image, that's exported from GIMP as "HTML table", to Python code.

 I'd like to create sprite image code for my Pygame-games with GIMP.
 When in GIMP I

 - create a very small new image in GIMP with a size of let's say 8x8 pixels,
 - configure the grid (in the menu "Image") and switch it on (in the menu "View"), and
-- set the pen to a single pixel and the pen size to 1 pixel, I can use GIMP to draw a simple sprite-image (see [this video tutorial](https://www.youtube.com/watch?v=PONe4IIYSnQ) for further information on using GIMP for pixel-art).
+- set the pen to a single pixel and the pen size to 1 pixel,

+I can use GIMP to draw a simple sprite-image (see [this video tutorial](https://www.youtube.com/watch?v=PONe4IIYSnQ) by a user named `Matej Jan` for further information on using GIMP for pixel-art).
 I'd like to export that image in a format, that's directly usable in Python-scripts.
 So I'd like to have a program output for example like this:
 ```
 #!/usr/bin/python